Easy Almond Chocolate Cookies – Gluten Free

 a stack of almond chocolate cookies

-In a world where taste and health often seem at odds, these almond chocolate cookies effortlessly blend the best of both worlds. have a wonderfully intense chocolatey kick thanks to the dark chocolate powder and chips used.
-I just love the extra sourness you get from dark chocolate.
-Plus the higher cocoa content also means that it contains less sugar as well!
+These almond chocolate cookies have a wonderfully intense chocolatey kick thanks to the dark chocolate powder and chips used.
+I love the deep, rich flavour profile of dark chocolate.
+The higher cocoa content is more intense and as an added bonus, it also means less sugar!

-What sets these cookies apart is their remarkable diabetic-friendly nature, boasting a mere 2g of countable carbs per serving.
-Not only are they fuss-free and easy to make, but being this chocolatey and kind on blood sugar levels they are sure to become a favourite snack.
+The diabetic-friendly nature sets these cookies apart, boasting only 2g of countable carbs per serving.
+Not only are they fuss-free and easy to make, but being this chocolatey and kind on blood sugar levels they make a great diabetic snack.
+Here’s why:

 almond chocolate cookies on a baking tray